rozhnev/Phonon-Framework/docs/0_getting-started/3_migration.md

 Replace `data-navigation` by `data-navigate`.
 Note: `data-navigate="$back"` still works.
-Use `data-pop-page` for back animation if you want to force the back animation.
+Use `data-pop-page` for back animation if you want to force it.

 ### Ajax <i>removed</i>